LOG1CRS/Raytracing/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/LOG1CRS/Raytracing/blob/master/LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/LOG1CRS/Raytracing/blob/master/LICENSE) file for more details.

 ## What did I learned from this project?